Wenqiang0716/wenqiang.github.io/_news/announcement_1.md

 inline: true
 ---

-One paper is accepted by Journal **Engineering Applications of Artificial Intelligence**.
+One paper was accepted by Journal **Engineering Applications of Artificial Intelligence**.